 As it’s the case with most of Middle East’s societies, Egyptians are warm and welcoming people.
 Of course, respecting their traditions and customs will help foreigners enjoy an hassle-free time in the country, whether they’re there for business or pleasure.

 What Is the Dress Code in Egypt?

 Egypt is a nation proud of its customs and culture.
-This means that citizens of other countries coming to visit Egypt with an Egyptian visa are expected to be sensible with local customs in many occasions — from respecting (but not necessarily following) the sacred month of Ramadan to dressing appropriately.
+This means that citizens of other countries coming to visit Egypt with an Egyptian eVisa are expected to be sensible with local customs in many occasions — from respecting (but not necessarily following) the sacred month of Ramadan in Egypt to dressing appropriately.

 Although most of the rules are unwritten when it comes to clothing, Egypt is an overall conservative country.
 Egyptians love fashion and often dress in smart outfits but these always lean towards modesty and avoid showing too much skin.

 Egyptian land is mostly desert.
 During the summer months, the temperatures can rise to well over 40 degrees.
 Therefore, it’s essential that visitors wear light, breathable clothing at all times as well as a hat or scarf to cover their heads during the hottest hours of the day, especially if they are walking and sightseeing.